 Some of the more serious investors in the US lease climate-controlled facilities to keep their Lego in optimum conditions.
 That’s not to say you should too.
 Those tend to be the people investing on a bigger scale, for instance, buying 3,000 boxed sets.
 If your operation is smaller, just make sure the boxes don’t get damaged.

 It depends.
 As previously explained, it can be tricky to predict which Lego sets will make a good investment.
 There’re US-based investors who claim to make a 10-15% return on their buys.
 But bear in mind, some think that this is a ‘bubble’ and the prices will soon crash.
 Again, just like with any investment, you should understand the risks before you spend your cash.

 You could also make money selling old Lego in bulk.
 MusicMagpie and Zapper, for instance, will buy the bricks off you.
 Alternatively, you could try your luck on eBay.
 Some serious collectors often need a spare piece for their set which might just be hiding in your pile of Lego.

 - Be patient.
-It is unlikely that you will instantly make a profit with your set.
-The profit arises from making a smart purchase, sitting on it a while and waiting for the price to rise.
+It’s unlikely that you’ll instantly make big bucks buying and selling Lego.
+The profit arises from making a smart purchase, sitting on it for a while and waiting for the price to rise.
 Like any commodity, the price may fall before it rises.
-It may also never rise.
+Or it may never rise.